chandradutt5746/SEAL-PYTHON-4.1.5/README.md

 For collaboration, questions, or contributions, please:
 - Open an issue or pull request on GitHub
 - Connect on [LinkedIn](https://www.linkedin.com/in/cnpatel5746/)

 ---

+## Example Files

+The `python/` directory contains several example files to help you get started:

+- **basic_example.py** - Simple example demonstrating core API usage including proper handling of SerializableCiphertext vs Ciphertext
+- **test_bfv_and_bgv.py** - Examples of using BFV and BGV encryption schemes
+- **test_ckks.py** - Examples of using the CKKS encryption scheme for floating-point operations
+- **test_numpy_integration.py** - Comprehensive examples of NumPy integration features
+- **numpy_simple_example.py** - Simple examples focused on NumPy integration
+- **numpy_quick_example.py** - Quick demonstration of NumPy features

+These examples are designed to be run in order of increasing complexity and provide detailed comments to help you understand how to use the library effectively.

+---